Sometimes, all you need are a few cheap items to have an effective therapy session with adult patients. Cue the local dollar store!

 How to Use: 1″ binders for storing therapy materials.

 How to Use: For patients with visual neglect.
-With your patient’s permission, stick the red duct tape to items on the patient’s neglected side.
-Use your best judgement!
+With your patient’s permission, stick the red painter’s tape to items on the patient’s neglected side.
+Use your best judgment!
 I often stick tape on the left side of TV remotes and walkers.
-Small pieces of of bright-colored duct tape can also be used by patients with oxygen tubing (every 12-18 inches) to make the tubing easier to see.
+Small pieces of brightly-colored painter’s tape can also be used by patients with oxygen tubing (every 12-18 inches) to make the tubing easier to see.

-How to Use: Many of my older female patients love these notepads!
+How to Use: In my neck of the woods, many of my older female patients love these notepads!
 They work well with other patients, too.
 Stick them on the fridge and make grocery lists, to-do lists, etc. Teach your patient to write the date on top!

 How to Use: Good for patients with moderate attention or visual neglect deficits.
-I look for books with more adult-friendly content (i.e. fewer teddy bears).
+I do look for books with more adult-friendly content (i.e., fewer teddy bears).

 How to Use: For medication management.
 Some patients drag their feet when it comes to buying and using a pill box.
 If you believe a patient would benefit from a pill box, bring one to therapy for training in how to accurately fill and use it.